- Introduction

 What Is One-Time Pricing?

-This model is more common in:
+This model is common in:

-- Desktop software
+- desktop software

-- On-device AI tools
+- offline AI tools

-- Limited-function AI applications
+- limited-function applications

 Benefits of One-Time Pricing